Examine Outdoor Recreation Trends in Tucson, Arizona MSA

 What are the key trends?

-The growth rate in national park visits in the Tucson MSA was down by 18.0% in 2022.
-That was a significant decline from the increase of 33.2% in 2021.
-The decline in national park visits in the Tucson region was similar to the declines felt during the early part of the pandemic.
+The growth rate in national park visits in the Tucson MSA was up by 15.0% in 2023, an improvement from 2022 when visits declined by 18.0%.
+The decline in national park visits in the Tucson region in 2022 was similar to those felt during the early part of the pandemic.
 Many national parks were partially or fully closed in 2020 due to the coronavirus pandemic.
 Tucson fared better than the nation in the increase in park visits in 2021.
 However, lagged significantly behind the nation in 2022.
-The increase in park visits in 2021 brought visitation back to normal levels seen prior to the pandemic for most regions.
+The increase in park visits in 2023 brought visitation back to normal levels seen prior to the pandemic for most regions.

 Over the long term, Tucson has seen volatility in park visits, with rates increasing during periods of economic growth and decreasing during the prior recession.
 Following the 2008-2009 recession, Tucson and Arizona experienced five years of growth in visits to national parks located nearby.